Kavya-2025-DevOps/1_Linux_Prep/Q_n_A.md

 9. What is the difference between absolute and relative paths?
    An absolute path starts from the root directory (/) and gives the full location,
    while a relative path is based on the current working directory.

-10.How do you check disk space usage in Linux?
+10. How do you check disk space usage in Linux?
     To check disk space usage in Linux, we use the following command: "df -h "
     Explanation:
 	      df → shows disk space usage of file systems